 As always, if you find an audience that particularly likes to read scripts, and you particularly like to write scripts, then you’re fine.
 If you like to write lengthy descriptions and find an audience that likes to read them, then crack on.
 But mostly, a balance is important.

-Your story can lean more towards prose, or more towards dialogue, but finding a way to get both the story and conflict being active through the dialogue, and enough description that your audience has an emotional connection to your characters, is what to aim for with your prose to dialogue ratio.
+Your story can lean more towards prose, or more towards dialogue.
+But finding a way to get both the story and conflict active through the dialogue, and enough description that your audience has an emotional connection to your characters, is what to aim for with your prose to dialogue ratio.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!